 To help combat this crisis, scientific leaders have called for researchers to use DNA sequence-defined antibodies produced via recombinant methods; however, cost-effective, custom recombinant antibody production is not readily available.
 Therefore, the Recombinant Antibody Production Core (RAPC) has developed a methodology to make custom, sequence-defined, recombinant antibodies, in a fast, inexpensive, and high-throughput manner.

-The Recombinant Antibody Production Core (RAPC) at Science Park is supported by a Core Facility Grant from the Cancer Prevention & Research Institute of Texas (RP190507).
+The Recombinant Antibody Production Core (RAPC) is supported by a Core Facility Grant from the Cancer Prevention & Research Institute of Texas (RP190507).
 Users of the core must cite this grant in publications using reagents generated by RAPC.

 Joshua Plummer, M.S.